 Box delivers cloud-native content services to organizations in many industries.
 Box Platform provides a cloud-native content hub for organizing, securing and sharing content across the extended enterprise.

 Box provides seamless connectivity to Microsoft 365, email attachment support for Outlook and Gmail, and native support for personal productivity apps within Google Workspace -- Docs, Sheets and Slides.
-Box also embeds editors and viewers for many other content types, including rich media files, medical images, AutoCAD files and other 3D renderings.
+The platform also embeds editors and viewers for many other content types, including rich media files, medical images, AutoCAD files and other 3D renderings.

 Architected for securing large-scale operations, Box Platform supports multiple approaches to cloud content management, content sharing and team collaboration.
 In addition to library services and hierarchical access controls of a centralized ECM repository, the platform features an embedded enterprise search engine and extensive metadata management tools for semi- and fully automatic content tagging.
-Unique among cloud service providers, Box Platform can securely distribute individual files across an extended enterprise as well as to anyone on the internet.
+Unique among cloud service providers, Box Platform can securely distribute individual files across an extended enterprise and to anyone on the internet.

 Box Platform supports APIs that can easily connect to external AI and machine learning (ML) engines to interpret and categorize content in different business contexts.
 Box can track relationships between content and users, analyze patterns, make inferences and personalize delivery.

 Box features an integrated workflow product -- Box Relay -- that automates and standardizes document workflows within the repository.
-It supports business process automation by incorporating related third-party web services integrated through RESTful APIs.
+It supports business process automation by integrating related third-party web services through RESTful APIs.

 Box offers cloud-powered capabilities for content security and governance.
-Through Box Shield, the platform supports multiple security, privacy, compliance and data protection standards.
+The platform supports multiple security, privacy, compliance and data protection standards through Box Shield.
 Box relies increasingly on AI to monitor content flows within the repository and detect threats.
 It has added a malware deep scan capability to combat ransomware and continually enhances its content security capabilities to address new vulnerabilities.
 The company provides seamless e-signature workflows through Box Sign.
-And it maintains Box Platform in multiple data centers around the world, enabling its customers to comply with data sovereignty mandates by specifying the geographical locations for storing content.
+And, it maintains Box Platform in multiple data centers around the world, enabling its customers to comply with data sovereignty mandates by specifying the geographical locations for storing content.